techrail/quartz/README.md

-# How to use these files
+# How to use

 These file are there to help generate an image based on the awesome Jacky Zhao's [Quartz](https://github.com/jackyzha0/quartz) repository.
+The images are [available on Docker Hub](https://hub.docker.com/r/techrail/quartz).
 The target image is supposed to be a portable Docker image (to be built for ARM64 and AMD64 platforms against Linux only) which contains a script to build a site.
 The image expects the paths `/source` and `/destination` to be mounted and runs the script against these paths.

 **NOTE**: Please check the _How to build a new version of this image_ section below to understand how to build a new version of the image.